RobertoHanas/the_brief/README.md

 - Saves each daily brief locally (and optionally to GitHub)
 - Runs fully locally with a clean UI

+## **Why I Created BRIEF**
+Modern information streams are overwhelming.
+AI news moves too fast, newsletters are too broad, RSS feeds are too fragmented, and social media is too noisy.
+Most people don't have the time or cognitive bandwidth to sift through dozens of sources every day — and even when they do, the information they find rarely matches their personal needs.

+Existing solutions fall short:

+- News aggregators are generic
+- LLM summarizers produce uniform, non-personalized outputs
+- Bookmarking tools don’t solve the relevance problem
+- AI copilots lack memory and don’t adapt over time
+- Research workflows are manual, repetitive, and time-intensive

+I created **BRIEF** to fix this.

+BRIEF transforms scattered information into a **daily personalized research brief** that understands:

+- who the user is
+- how they think
+- what they care about
+- what level of depth they prefer
+- which topics matter to their role or context

+At its core, BRIEF is a **behavior-driven intelligence pipeline**.
+The system observes user patterns through a MemoryAgent, learns continuously, and then shapes the flow of information through a suite of specialized agents — ensuring that every summary becomes more relevant with each run.

 ---

 ## 🚀 **Run with One Command**